A Fistful of Collars

 Mae flashed back into reality and flipped the photograph face down on the table, panting heavily.
 Their brown eyes were full of panic, their mouth agape.

-“Mae,” Jen asked, concerned, “What happened?”
+“Mae!”
+Jen asked, concerned, “What happened?”

 They shook their head and held up a finger to request a moment.
 They closed their eyes and let their breathing steady, opening them again after a few calming breaths.
 They swallowed hard.

-“I was manipulating time within the photograph, like I’d done a thousand times before,” she explained, eyes suspiciously watching the photograph, “And kept rewinding as far back as I thought I could without collapsing the illusory space around me.
+“I was manipulating time within the photograph, like I’d done a thousand times before,” they explained, eyes suspiciously watching the photograph, “And kept rewinding as far back as I thought I could without collapsing the illusory space around me.
 At first I thought it was maybe the fuzziness or that I wasn’t remembering things quite right but… Jen, the figure started moving on it’s own.
 It looked right at me.”

 “What?!
 You’re sure?”

 “I tried to play forward time again and they looked right at me when they should have been focusing on the wall, like they could move around in there the same way I can.
 Like they weren’t just part of the photo.
 I never… That’s never happened before.
-They should have just done the same thing, like playing back a movie.
+They should have just done the same thing over and over, like playing back a movie.
 But somehow they turned and looked right at me.
 Looked right at me, grinned, and started raising their hand towards me.”

 “Are you okay?”

 “Yeah, I bailed as soon as that happened.
-I’m just a little rattled is all,” they pinched the face-down photograph on either end and folded it in half, creasing it so the glossy sides were stuck together, “Nothing’s ever been able to move of its own accord when I’m in a photo, I’m used to having complete control in there.
+I’m just a little rattled is all,” they pinched the face-down photograph on either end and folded it in half, creasing it so the glossy sides were stuck together, “Nothing’s ever been able to move of its own accord when I’m in a photo.
+I’m used to having complete control in there.
 It’s the first time I’ve felt like it wasn’t my own private domain, as if someone was intruding in something so specially my own.”

 “I’m so sorry Mae,” Jen said as she flipped the other photographs face down as well, hoping that would somehow help, “I didn’t think…”